 Because the spinal cord is the “meeting place” for virtually all the nerve signals in the body, the effects of a spinal injury are often very serious.
 An “incomplete” spinal injury results in some loss of sensation and motor control below a certain point in the body, while a “complete” injury usually leads to total paralysis below that point.

-At the Hankey Law Office, our Indianapolis spinal cord injury lawyers help victims seek justice against those who caused their spinal injury.
+At Hankey Marks & Crider, our Indianapolis personal injury lawyers help victims seek justice and get fair compensation for their accidental injury.

 Suffering from a spinal cord injury is a life-altering event.
 In addition to having to deal with the physical pain, the emotional toll of having new limitations can be massive.
 Furthermore, the mounting bills and inability to enjoy hobbies and activities can all add to the stress.
 You do not have to go through this difficult period by yourself.

 The legal team at Hankey Marks & Crider is here to help alleviate some of your stress by getting you the compensation you deserve.
 If you or your loved one has sustained spinal injuries due to the negligence of others, the attorneys at Hankey Marks & Crider can help you.
 Contact our Indianapolis spinal injury attorneys today at (317) 634-8565.